 Sarah HenleyProject Manager

-Sarah’s role as Project Manager for CatholicCare Tasmania and Centacare Evolve Housing means she is largely focused on the roll out of a $70M+ new build program.
-Her role involves introduction of innovative housing products requiring significant planning oversight, liveable housing features and delivery of disability housing.
+Sarah’s role as Project Manager for CatholicCare Tasmania and Centacare Evolve Housing means she is largely focused on the rollout of a $160M+ new build program.
+Her role involves the introduction of innovative housing products requiring significant planning oversight, liveable housing features and delivery of disability housing.
 She also delivered through a co-design process 32 Specialist Disability Accommodation beds.
-Sarah is a recent addition to the CCT team, joining in October 2018, Sarah takes responsibility for both CCT and CEH pre construction and onsite co-ordination of all Building projects to ensure they are delivered within the required timeframes and to highest of standards.
-Sarah has had over 10 years’ experience in the residential construction industry, recently holding the position of Multi Residential Project coordinator with Tasmania’s largest residential building company where she had an impressive record of delivering high quality cost-effective multi residential homes across Tasmania.
-Sarah has significant experience in the pre-construction property development requirements of local planning schemes, building standards and guidelines and is well positioned to ensure delivery of social, affordable or property sales, from individual sites to fifty unit multi residential development sites.a
+Joining in October 2018, Sarah takes responsibility for both CCT and CEH pre-construction and onsite co-ordination of all Building projects to ensure they are delivered within the required timeframes and to the highest of standards.
+Sarah has had over 10 years of experience in the residential construction industry, recently holding the position of Multi-Residential Project coordinator with Tasmania’s largest residential building company where she had an impressive record of delivering high quality cost-effective multi-residential homes across Tasmania.
+Sarah has significant experience in the pre-construction property development requirements of local planning schemes, building standards and guidelines and is well-positioned to ensure delivery of social, affordable or property sales, from individual sites to fifty unit multi-residential development sites.

 Anita WellsHousing Manager